apollographql/apollo-server/docs/source/schema/directives.md

 You can extend Apollo Server with custom schema directives created by you or a third party.

-> To learn how to create custom directives, see [implementing directives](./creating-directives/).
+> To learn how to create custom directives, see [Creating schema directives](./creating-directives/).

 To use a custom directive: